ClearBreach

 What is BC PIPA?

+No. Under BC PIPA, reporting a breach to the OIPC BC is voluntary, not mandatory.
 However, notifying affected individuals is mandatory when a breach poses a real risk of significant harm.
+Organizations should voluntarily report to the OIPC BC as a best practice for any significant breach.

 Who is subject to BC PIPA?